Toast Notification Manager

 Important

-• If you clicked the “Create Application Shortcut” link in the Toast Notification Manager’s smart-tag to debug notifications, click the “Update Application Shortcut” link every time you change the Activator class.
-Otherwise, notifications will not reflect your changes.
+- If you clicked “Create Application Shortcut” in the Toast Notification Manager’s smart tag menu, click “Update Application Shortcut” every time you modify the Activator class.
+Otherwise, your notifications will not reflect the changes.

-• Component Object Model invokes the OnActivate method in a worker thread.
-Make sure all calls to controls and components from this method are performed in a thread-safe way.
+OnActivatemethod on a worker thread.
+Ensure that all calls to controls and components from this method are made in a thread-safe way.

-To assign this custom Activator to the Toast Notification Manager, specify the ToastNotificationsManager.ApplicationActivator property at design time…
+To assign a custom Activator to the Toast Notification Manager at design time, use the ToastNotificationsManager.ApplicationActivator property:

 public XtraForm1() {